 At times the European oompah tradition and sense of middle of the road, clean cut formality takes over but there is nearly always something fascinating musically happening which is where we come to the matter in question – the bass – and primarily Rutger Gunnarsson.
 And though pop is often seen as calculatedly commercial, this pop was also emotional…it sounded like music that had to come out.

 Initially, when I made my first draft of this post, I considered it more likely that the bassists sight read their lines and added fills but a comment below and a discussion with Chris Kelly (who is in touch with Mike Watson) and later confirmation from Mike paints a different picture.
 The core Abba musicians created their own parts and Abba were very much a band.
+Although the final vocals were always added after the rhythm parts were recorded.
 Chris also emphasises the importance of the role played by Abba audio engineer/producer Michael B. Tretow.
 The musicians were apparently paid fairly normal studio rates – about £12 an hour to create some of the most successful music ever.
 I should credit here the Rutger Gunnarson – the bass of ABBA Facebook group which I discovered after finding this article and has been a great source of information.

 Go buy some of their music and listen!